govend/govend/README.md

 $ govend
 ```

-or show project dependencies as we vendor them:
+You can also show dependencies as they are vendored with the `-v` flag:

 ```Bash
 $ cd project/root